timm/ABC/README.md

 options, there are two bad things to avoid and only two most important thing to enable  (_memory\_tables_ and _detailed\_logging_).

+EZR shows that with the right strategy, a handful of examples (in this case, 24) can uncover nearly all the signal.
+All of this took just a few dozen queries—and a few hundred lines of code.
+It’s a striking illustration of the Pareto principle:  **most of the value often comes from just a small fraction of the effort**.

+Another thing to note here is the runtime speed.
+This data set (SS-M from moot/optimize/config) has 862 rows,  3 goals and 17 control settings.
+The tree containing the branch shown above took .02 seconds to generate.
+By way of reference, just loading the python code and the data (with no subsequent inference) takes 0.01 seconds.
+XXXX

+### Threats to Validity

+Explore some, not all.
+Chen vs Golding mutation.

+Why so few labels: human labelling.

+Active elarning xplore, explort, adaptive

+Distance cacls: cheyshev vs distance to heaven.

+Comapring emans not central entancies and their variabilist

+results many aths not explored. eg. we apply model  dist, nayes etc. tree is better.

+### Aside 1: What to Change?

-Of course, if you ever show a result like this to a subject matter expert, they will  push back.
+In our experience, if you ever show a result like this to a subject matter expert, they will  push back.
 For example, they might demand to know what happens when `crypt_blowfish` is enabled.

-Blowfish in password hashing scheme.
-It makes password protection slower but it also  increases the computational effort required for attackers to  brute-force attack the database's security.
-The full tree generted by EZR shows what happens this feature is enabled.
+(Just to explain: Blowfish is a password hashing scheme.
+It makes password protection slower but it also  increases the computational effort required for attackers to  brute-force attack the database's security.)

+The full tree
+generated by EZR shows what happens this feature is enabled.
 (see the last two lines).
 Note
 all the negative "wins" which is to say, if your goals are fast